Laurence Rahme: Research

-Rahme has published an extensive number (100+) of scientific articles and holds more than 15 patents with applications to combat bacterial infections and strategies to limit the emergence of antibiotic resistant strains.
-She has also been on, or currently serves on Advisory and Editorial Boards of numerous scientific journals and served as an ad-hoc member on review panels at the National Institutes of Health (NIH), National Science Foundation (NSF), Department of Defense (DoD) and several national and international research foundations.
-Her numerous prizes and honors include being elected as an American Academy of Microbiology Fellow in 2017.
+Rahme has published over 100 scientific articles and holds more than 15 patents with applications to combatting bacterial infections, and to strategies to limit the emergence of antibiotic-resistant strains.
+She has also been on, or currently serves on advisory and editorial boards of numerous scientific journals, and has served as an ad-hoc member on review panels at the National Institutes of Health (NIH), National Science Foundation (NSF), Department of Defense (DoD), and several national and international research foundations.